microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

      10. If not signed in, sign in your credentials and proceed to click OK
      11. Click Close
      12. Report should refresh with need connection.

+### Upload Additioanl Files

+All files JSON and WAV files can be uploaded in the corresponding Lakehouse in the data/Files folder:

+- Converation (JSON files):
+  Upload JSON files in the conversation_input folder.

+- Audio (WAV files):
+  Upload Aduio files in the audio_input folder.

+### Process Audio Files
+Currently, audio files are not processed during deployment.
+To manually process audio files, follow these steps:
+- Open the pipeline_notebook
+- Uncomment cells 3 and 4
+- Run pipeline_notebook

 ### Modify the prompt after deployment